-July is generally the hottest month of the year in New York.
+The hottest month of the year in New York is generally July.
 Average high temperatures range from 75°F to 85°F, and days in the 90s and crossing into triple-digit temperatures are not uncommon.
 Upstate tends to be cooler, and in the mountains, you'll likely get lower temperatures than you will at lower elevations.
 New York City and Long Island tend to be the hottest spots in the state.

 What is the weather like in New York in the summer?

-New York’s summertime is known for being hot, humid, and with volatile and stormy weather.
+New York weather in the summer is known for being hot, humid, and with volatile and stormy weather.
 Afternoon thunderstorms, some severe, are common.
 When you're planning a summertime adventure in the Empire State, keep an eye on the forecast and be ready to move to a safe shelter if you hear thunder.
 Severe storms tend to come with some warning, so carry a portable weather radio, or set up an alert system on your phone.
 Not every afternoon comes with a storm, though, and it's easy to find days where the chances of rain are low, and the chances of summertime sun are high.